davnicwil/react-frontload/README.md

 #### Load data asynchronously into your React components.
 Works on both client and server render.

 > A bug which caused issues with multiple server renders happening in parallel was fixed in v1.0.5. **Everyone using this library should upgrade immediately**!

-It has the same API as previous versions, so will just work with your existing code, however it requires you have node version 8+.
-Since node 10 is now in LTS, I'm hoping this won't create any blockers for any existing users, but if so please raise an issue!
+> It has the same API as previous versions, so will just work with your existing code, however it requires you have node version **8.12.0 or above** to work.

+> If you have to run on a node version less than 8.12.0, support for that is being worked on and will come soon.
+As a workaround, you can in the meantime use v1.0.4, which has the same API that will be added again in a future version.
+See #26 and #27 for more detail on this.

 Client render                   | Server render :------------------------------:|:-----------------------------: